blazingvx/IconMapper/Readme.md

 We plan to introduce the following features in future updates:

-- Bulk Icon Update: Ability to apply icons to multiple folders simultaneously.
-- Settings Button: A new settings button to configure application settings directly from the UI, including managing the icon folder path and other preferences.
+- Consider adding a feature for deleting icons from the icon folder.
+- Explore the possibility of adding more icon formats for import.

+### Change Log

+For a detailed list of changes and updates, please refer to the [Change Log](./docs/ChangeLog.md).

 ### Reference